braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/multivariate_testing.md

 {% enddetails %}

 {% details Cases in which you have multiple ideas for messages to send. %}
- If you are unsure of which to choose, run a multivariate test and then make a data-driven decision.
+ If you are unsure of which to choose, run a test and then make a data-driven decision.
 {% enddetails %}

 {% details Investigating whether your users respond to “tried and true” marketing techniques. %}
  Marketers often stick to conventional tactics to engage with users, but every product’s user base is different.
 Sometimes, repeating your call to action and using social proof won’t get you the results you desired.
-Multivariate testing lets you step outside the box and discover unconventional tactics that work for your specific audience.
+Multivariate and A/B testing lets you step outside the box and discover unconventional tactics that work for your specific audience.
 {% enddetails %}

 <br>

-### Five Rules for Multivariate and A/B Testing {#five-rules-for}
+### Five Rules for Multivariate & A/B Testing {#five-rules-for}

-Multivariate testing can unveil powerful insights regarding your users.
+Multivariate and A/B testing can unveil powerful insights regarding your users.
 To ensure that your test results are truly reflective of your users’ behaviors, you need to:

 {% details Run the test on a large number of users. %}
 Large samples ensure that your results reflect the preferences of your average user and are less likely to be swayed by outliers.